Unn4m3DD/BDL-Board-Description-Language/README.md

 There are currently 3 available invariants and all of them receive a list of arguments.

-cant_risk(piece_name1, piece_name2) means that pieces 1 and 2 can't be moved to enemy a reachable position
+cant_risk(piece_name1, piece_name2) means that pieces 1 and 2 can't be moved to an enemy's reachable position

-protect_piece(piece_name1, piece_name2) means that every move must at least, guaranty the safety of pieces 1 and 2
+protect_piece(piece_name1, piece_name2) means that every move must at least, guarantee the safety of pieces 1 and 2

 pawn_movement is a function that implements the limitations on chess pawns.